 - In the second survey, you will be shown how others have scored each outcome and then asked to reconsider your initial rating.
 It is important to complete both surveys.
 The second survey will open in the mid to late January 2018.

 As a token of appreciation you will be eligible to claim a £10 Amazon voucher from Lancaster University upon completion of both surveys.

 Full details are available this information sheet.

-If having read this, you are interested in taking part in this study please click on the survey link.
+If having read this, you are interested in taking part in this study please click on the survey link (now removed).

 Lancaster University would like you to initially register using your full name and email address to help track completion of each round, and so they can send you a link to the second survey.
 Your responses will be anonymous.
 Upon registration, you will be allocated a unique identifier so that Lancaster University can process all data anonymously.